 The median sale price of houses roughly doubled between 2010 and 2018.
-These prices have generally been beneficial for existing homeowners, but they have limited the possibility of purchasing a home in Somerville to only the upper class.
+These prices have generally been beneficial

 The scope of the Housing topic chapter is: affordable housing, housing for low and middle incomes, housing production, displacement, housing insecurity, and housing discrimination.